 Confession of the Lioness by Mia Couto, (Mozambique) translated from the Portuguese by David Brookshaw

 The Meursault Investigation by Kamel Daoud, (Algeria) translated from the French by John Cullen

-The African Equation by Yasmina Khadra, (Morocco) translated from the French by Howard Curtis
+The African Equation by Yasmina Khadra, (Algeria) translated from the French by Howard Curtis